XOP/choom/packages/choom/README.md

 - theming is opinionated, yet extensively and easily configurable
 - component API is a predictable facade, shared in similar entities

+## DISCLAIMER

+Choom is growing and maturing as you are reading these notes.
+Current version is not stable and most probably **will not** be compatible with the next update.
+Prior to version `1.0.0` it is not recommended to use in anything more complex than an exercise/test/prototype app.

 ## Installation